-The Northern Territory has 24 outlets, or two per cent of total outlets, unchanged from September 2023.
+The Northern Territory has 25 outlets, or two per cent of total outlets, unchanged since March 2024.

-Four entities in the Northern Territory operate more than one outlet, with the ABC and Southern Cross Austereo both holding three outlets each, or a combined 26 per cent of total outlets in the NT.
+Four entities in the Northern Territory operate more than one outlet, with the ABC and Southern Cross Austereo holding three outlets each, or a combined 24 per cent of total outlets in the NT.